latex-equation-editor/lee/docs/latex-equation-editor-s/privacy_for_slides.md

-# Latex Equation Editor D - Privacy Policy
+# Latex Equation Editor S - Privacy Policy

 ## Collection and Use of Information

 Your privacy is of utmost importance to us.
-We assure you that the "Latex Equation Editor D" Add-On does not collect or store any personal data.
+We assure you that the "Latex Equation Editor S" Add-On does not collect or store any personal data.
 We do not track your behavior through IP addresses or cookies.

-Latex Equation Editor D use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+Latex Equation Editor S use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.